az0/entity-metadata/README.md

 * Capitalize names with the proper case such as _McGregory_ or _de la Cruz_
 * Improve the [probablepeople](https://github.com/datamade/probablepeople) parser library
 * [Generate names](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)
+* Classify race or ethnicity of person from name

 # Data sets